 It’s also the landlord’s legal obligation to service any gas appliances with the frequency required by the manufacturer – you’ll find this detailed in the product manual.

-Who’s responsible for boiler service – landlords or tenants?
+Who’s responsible for servicing the boiler – landlords or tenants?

 How long does a landlord have to fix a boiler?